irssi/irssi.github.io/_posts/2017-05-06-test-sideways-splits.markdown

 * layout set code
 * support for more complex split window layouts

 If any of that seems interesting to you, do not hesitate to contribute the code.
-We can also discuss any details if you feel unsure how to approach some things on IRC (#irssi on chat.freenode.net)
+We can also discuss any details if you feel unsure how to approach some things on IRC (#irssi on irc.libera.chat)

 Happy window splitting!